The different skeletal muscle shapes in the human body are circular, convergent, parallel, pennate, and fusiform.

 - Unipennate: These muscles have their fibres arranged to insert in a diagonal direction onto the tendon, which allows great strength.
 Examples include the Lumbricals (deep hand muscles) and Extensor Digitorum Communis (wrist and finger extensor)

 - Bipennate: Bipennate muscles have two rows of muscle fibres, facing in opposite diagonal directions, with a central tendon, like a feather.
 This allows even greater power but less range of motion.
 An example is the Rectus Femoris

-- Multipennate: As the name suggests Multipennate muscles have multiple rows of diagonal fibres, with a central tendon which branches into two or more tendons.
-An example is the Deltoid muscle which has three sections, anterior, posterior and middle.
+- Multipennate: As the name suggests Multipennate muscles have multiple rows of diagonal fibres, with a central tendon that branches into two or more tendons.
+An example is the Deltoid muscle which has three sections, anterior, posterior, and middle.

 Sometimes, included in the parallel muscle group, these muscles are more spindle-shaped, with the muscle belly being wider than the origin and insertion.
 Examples are, Biceps Brachii and Psoas major.